Number Activities For PreK- First Grade

 Number sense is literally making sense of numbers.
 It is more than counting or identifying a number.
 Child with good number sense have the ability to read, write, identify, compose and decompose numbers.

-I have taught Kindergarten through 3rd grade and fewer kids are coming into the school year with solid understanding of numbers and how to make sense of them.
+I have taught Kindergarten through 3rd grade and over the years and what I have noticed is that fewer kids are coming into the school year with solid understanding of numbers and how to make sense of them.

-No one is born being bad at math and if your child is having self esteem issues related to basic math skills these activities should help!
+No one is born being bad at math.
+Some kids enjoy math and put more effort into it because they like it.
+Some kids aren’t super interested in math & would rather do other activities.
+Like brushing your teeth Math is a non-negotiable topic.
+Kids need to do it everyday and if your child is having self esteem issues related to basic math skills these activities should help!

 The best activities to build number sense are: